What is a Project Management System in Construction?

 The Evolution of Project Management in Construction

-A decade ago, project oversight lived in a stack of spreadsheets and a trail of emails.
-If you were lucky, your files were on a shared drive.
-If not, they were scattered across inboxes, desktops, and paper folders.
-It wasn’t ideal, but for single-project teams or smaller scopes, it worked… sort of.
+A decade ago, project oversight relied heavily on a stack of spreadsheets and a trail of emails.
+If you were fortunate, your files might have been stored on a shared drive; if not, they were likely scattered across inboxes, desktops, and paper folders.
+While this system had its shortcomings, it was manageable for single-project teams or smaller scopes.

-Now, the stakes are higher, teams are larger, and modern projects are more complex.
-Expectations around transparency, accuracy, and accountability have grown.
+Today, however, the stakes are higher, teams are larger, and projects have become more complex.
+Expectations for transparency, accuracy, and accountability have increased significantly.

 So, What Does a Project Management Information System Do?